 Who is the Bulletman?

 The original Bulletman was a 1940s comic book superhero and a 1970s G.I.
 Joe/Action Man figure.
-Paul Kerfoot created Bulletpoint (graphic design consultants) in 1989.
-Rediscovered on eBay, inspired by his alter ego and in an attempt to be different, ‘The Bulletman’ launched in 2009.
+Paul Kerfoot created the idea for Bulletpoint (graphic design consultants) and was creative director for Bulletpoint Design Limited (2000-2018).
+Rediscovered on eBay, inspired by his alter ego and in an attempt to be different, ‘The Bulletman’ launched in 2008/9.
 What started out as a bit of fun has now become part of Paul’s legacy.
 Memorable eh?

 Welcome to the personal adventures of Paul (The Bulletman) Kerfoot – motivational speaker, communication enter-trainer and enterprise champion.
 The innovator, troubleshooter, creative thinker, the toy collector and comic fan who continues his journey in the search for success, happiness and working for fun.